 The task force also discerned that minorities experience significantly poorer health outcomes when compared to their white counterparts.
 While the health status for Americans overall is improving, the health status for minorities is declining.
 Because of these disparities, the U.S. Secretary created the federal Office of Minority Health to continually monitor minority health issues and to recommend ways to improve the health status and outcomes for minorities.

-Virginia's Minority Health and Health Equity Advisory Committee Background
+Virginia's The Commissioner's Advisory Council on Health Disparity and Health Equity Background

 In 1990, Virginia's State Health Commissioner created the Minority Health Advisory Committee (MHAC) to ensure that the health priorities and health concerns of Virginia's minority populations were adequately addressed by the Virginia Department of Health.
 The MHAC included appointed representatives from local, state and federal public health agencies, University of Virginia's Center for Public Service, Virginia Commonwealth University's Department of Pharmaceuticals, Norfolk State University's Department of Political Science and Economics, Baptist General Convention of Virginia, Vietnamese Resettlement Association, Powhatan Society, Hispanic Committee of Virginia, private health care providers and consumers.

-On July 13, 2010, MHAC’s name was changed to the Minority Health and Health Equity Advisory Committee (MHHEAC) in order to reflect its great mission and align with the name change of the Office of Minority Health and Public Health Policy to the Office of Minority Health and Health Equity (OMHHE).
-MHHEAC membership is intended to be representative of Virginia's minority and underserved populations.
-The MHHEAC works with the Office of Minority Health and Health Equity in achieving its objectives.
+On October 9, 2013, the group’s name was changed to the Advisory Council on Health Disparity and Health Equity (ACHDHE) in order to reflect its great mission as well as the expanded scope and vision of the group that are consistent with integrating all segments of the population including those in rural areas.
+ACHDHE membership is intended to be representative of Virginia's minority and underserved populations.
+The ACHDHE works with the Office of Minority Health and Health Equity in achieving its objectives.

 To promote and advocate for the elimination of health disparities among all racial and ethnic minorities and other underserved populations in Virginia.

-The MHHEAC has the following duties and responsibilities to serve racial and ethnic minority communities:
+The ACHDHE has the following duties and responsibilities to serve racial and ethnic minority communities:

 For more information, please contact the Office of Minority Health and Health Equity, (804) 864-7435.